LucaNoah/gfeller-herbs-wf/README.md

 If the customer navigates to the Your Account page via the Your Account tab of the navigation bar, he will see "Do you have any suggestions for improvement or ideas?" & a button under the welcome message.
 This leads to a form that sends a customer feedback.
 The form asks the customer for a categorized reason and a text message.
 If the user is logged in as a superuser (store owner/employee), he will see a button below the welcome message that leads to a list of all customer feedbacks.

+### - Register & List Returns

+Via the account view under register return, users can register goods that are to be returned.
+On the return page, you can see the orders you have placed and you can select the corresponding order, products, reason and the action to be taken via input fields.
+After a confirmation request, the return shipment will be registered.
+As a superuser (store owner/employee), you can view the registered returns via the account view under incoming returns.

 ## Future Features

 ---